-On July 10th, 2021, the Italian Data Protection Authority (“Garante Privacy”) has approved the new guidelines for cookie usage.
-We’ve created this guide to help you understand these changes and meet them with minimum effort (you have time until January 10th, 2022 to comply).
+On July 10th, 2021, the Italian Data Protection Authority (“Garante Privacy”) approved new guidelines for cookie usage.
+We’ve created this guide to help you understand these changes and meet them with minimum effort (the deadline for compliance was January 10th, 2022).

 Are you or your users based in Italy?
 Then Italian requirements apply to you.

-The Garante requires that the banner or, alternatively, an area or window displayed at the users’ first access to a website include the following elements:
+The Italian Data Protection Authority requires that the banner or, alternatively, an area or window displayed at the users’ first access to a website include the following elements:

 * If a website only installs technical cookies, the banner is not necessary.
 Information on the use of these technical cookies can be placed on the homepage of the website or in the privacy notice etc.

-Take a look at our Cookie Solution introduction guide to learn more.
+Take a look at our Privacy Controls and Cookie Solution introduction guide to learn more.